READ TIME: 11 Minutes

 John A Waller

-HBG Advisory is here to help with negotiating with the HMRC – Inland Revenue Debt.
+HBG Advisory, as licensed insolvency practitioners, is here to help negotiate with HMRC – Inland Revenue Debt.

-The HM Revenue and Customs have vast resources to recover tax that remains unpaid.
+The HM Revenue and Customs have vast resources to recover unpaid tax.
 It is essential to prioritise HMRC Debt.

 However, do not create a head in the sand moment.

-Negotiating with the HMRC. – Action Speaks Louder Than Words.
+Negotiating with HMRC. – Action Speaks Louder Than Words.

 If you require extra breathing space to pay HMRC, VAT and PAYE, or have a tax dispute?
 It would therefore be best if you acted quickly.
 The HMRC will issue threatening letters for non-payment.
 Take action immediately.
 Avoid HMRC distraint and debt recovery.
 Failure to do so can however affect your ability to execute any HMRC negotiations (repayment plans) with the HMRC problematic.
-It can also consequently result in late payment penalties, fines, and interest charged.
+It can also lead to late payment penalties, fines, and interest charged.

 For example, if still before your payment due date, you should call their Business Support Line and talk to them (Agree on pay arrangements with HMRC).
-I don’t believe there are any “soft” options; you need to be honest about the cash flow issue you have and how you can make good the money due.
-Failure to do so will result in legal action against the business.
+I don’t believe there are any “soft” options.
+You need to be honest about the cash flow issue you have and how you can make good the money due.
+Failure to do so will lead to legal action against the business.
 If this is not the first time your payment has been late, then do not expect much support unless you can demonstrate extraordinary circumstances for this repeat issue.

-Avoid a Compulsory winding-up order (Winding up petition) or having to consider corporate insolvency like a “Creditors Voluntary Liquidation” by taking early preventative action now!
+Avoid a winding-up order (Winding up petition) or having to consider corporate insolvency like a “Creditors Voluntary Liquidation CVL” by taking early preventative action now!